OpenLiberty/docs-playbook/README.md

    Make this change in both the [draft](https://github.com/OpenLiberty/docs-playbook/blob/draft/antora-playbook.yml) and [staging](https://github.com/OpenLiberty/docs-playbook/blob/staging/antora-playbook.yml) versions of the antora.yaml file by following the same procedure that is described in steps 4c. and 4e., making your PRs to either draft or staging as applicable.

-5. In the docs repo, create a new vNext-based branch and change the `version` value in the `antora.yml`file to the next release `vX.0.0.X` version, incremented from the current release being published to openliberty.io.
-Create PRs to add this change to both the [`staging`](https://github.com/OpenLiberty/docs/blob/staging/antora.yml) and [`draft`](https://github.com/OpenLiberty/docs/blob/draft/antora.yml) branches.
-For example, if `22.0.0.6` is being released, set the version to `22.0.0.7` in both `draft` and `staging`.

-Once those changes have been reviewed merge them in.
+5. Update the `antora.yaml` file in the docs repo.

    This is important so that the staging and draft builds can complete.
 Antora requires all of the versions of `antora.yml` of the branches being used in    a build to have a unique version so they need to be updated to be unique from the version just released.
 You can either change the version and commit      to draft/staging or create a pull request to do so.

+   a.
+In GitHub Desktop, create a new vNext-based branch and give it a descritpive name (eg `22.0.0.9 yaml updates`).

+   b.
+In your local GitHub Open Liberty docs folder, open the `antora.yml`file and change the `version` value to the next release `vX.0.0.X` version,           incremented from the current release being published to openliberty.io.
+For example, if `22.0.0.6` is being released, set the version to `22.0.0.7`.

+   c.
+Create PRs to add this change to both the [`staging`](https://github.com/OpenLiberty/docs/blob/staging/antora.yml) and [`draft`](https://github.com/OpenLiberty/docs/blob/draft/antora.yml) branches.
+Get the PRs reviewed and merge them in.

 6. Once the antora.yml [`staging`](https://github.com/OpenLiberty/docs/blob/staging/antora.yml) and [`draft`](https://github.com/OpenLiberty/docs/blob/draft/antora.yml) versions have been updated in the docs repo, create a pull request from `staging` to `vNext` to update the `antora.yml` version in `vNext`.

    a.
 Open Github Desktop and select the docs repo

    b.
-Select `staging` in the **Current Branch** dropdown menu
+Select `staging` in the **Current Branch** dropdown menu.
+Click **Fetch origin** to get any new changes.

    c.
 Click the **Create a Pull Request** button.